Barrow Creek, Northern Territory: 1928 Coniston Massacre

 Barrow Creek was central to the last major Aboriginal massacre in the Northern Territory.
 In the 1920s Mounted Constable William George Murray was in charge of the local police station and also the Chief Protector of Aborigines in the area.
 When an old dingo trapper, Fred Brooks, was killed by Aboriginal people on Coniston Station, Murray led a posse which killed an estimated 70 Aboriginal people in a series of bloody reprisals.
 When Murray was called to Darwin to explain his actions he was greeted as a conquering hero.
 When asked why he had taken no prisoners he expressed the racist attitudes which prevailed at the time by telling the Darwin court "What use is a wounded black feller a hundred miles from civilisation?"
 He was exonerated of all charges.

 2001 Peter Falconio disappearance

-Barrow Creek is close to where Peter Falconio went missing, presumed murdered by Bradley John Murdoch, and Joanne Lees was abducted.
+Barrow Creek is close to where Peter Falconio went missing, murdered by Bradley John Murdoch, and Joanne Lees was abducted.
 The scene of the crime was 13 kilometres north of Barrow Creek.
 No body has been found.
+If you can find him, you could get AU$500,000.